 Tax Affects of Assignment of Executed Purchase and Sales Agreement

-FACTS: Property to be sold under a validly
+FACTS: Property to be sold is under a validly

 executed purchase and sale agreement ("P&S").
 Purchase and

-QUESTIONS: Can the P&S be assigned to a charitable organization?
-Is the income from the sale of the property taxable to client?
+QUESTIONS: Can the P&S be assigned before closing by Seller to a charitable organization?
+Is the income from the sale of the property taxable to Seller?
 Is the client allowed a charitable deduction?

 CONCLUSION: Once a P&S agreement is signed, it is too late.
 The income cannot be assigned to a charity.